★ Best Pokemon Tier List

 Alternatively, you can also challenge the Trainer Tower found in Seven Island, where it would pit you against Trainers that have the same Pokemon level as your highest level Pokemon.
 This is a lighter iteration of the Battle Tower where you can use recovery items during and after battles.

 We generally don't suggest doing this though, as the rewards are abysmal for the effort you have to go through.
-Still, it's a good measure to test out your Pokemon teams and strategies you can employ in battles against Trainers of the same level as you.
+Still, it's a good measure to test out the Pokemon teams and strategies you can employ in battles against Trainers of the same level as you.

 En route to filling the National Pokedex, we suggest completing the Kanto Pokedex first.
-This is achievable, though you'd need to actually take time to trade Pokemon with friends who has the other version of the game.
+This is achievable, though you'd need to actually take time to trade Pokemon with friends who have the other version of the game.

 FRLG Exclusives and Differences

 Completing the National Pokedex is probably the final and most tedious task you'll have to do in Pokemon FRLG.
-Unfortunately though, you won't be able to complete the National Dex in the Switch version of the game due to the unavailability of the Hoenn games, but do try your best to fill it up!
+Unfortunately, though, you won't be able to complete the National Dex in the Switch version of the game due to the unavailability of the Hoenn games, but do try your best to fill it up!

 All Pokemon in FireRed and LeafGreen (FRLG)